Eastwell Park: The Finch

 William Winde made alterations to the manor in 1685 for the 3rd Earl of Winchilsea, Winde also recalled while altering there, he helped to plant a big tree at Eastwell.
 Sir James Thornhill painted the staircase ceiling and the end of the Great Hall at Eastwell Park in 1699–1716 for the 4th and 5th Earl of Winchilsea, the hall was painted to depict the Judgement of Paris and the toilet of Venus.

 The park at Eastwell used to comprise about 2000 acres of some of the finest land in Kent, having a very varied surface of hill and dale, its elevated part give it a commanding prospect, both north and south extend for many miles, from Sheerness on one side to the lake and France on the other, it was laid out by the earlier Earls of Winchilsea and contained some forest notable for its deer.

 The 6th Earl of Winchilsea died unmarried in 1729 and his title and estates were inherited by his second cousin, Daniel Finch, 2nd Earl of Nottingham, now also the 7th Earl of Winchilsea (d.
 1730).

-In 1769, the 8th Earl of Winchilsea and 3rd Earl of Nottingham left the family Kentish properties, including the ancestral Winchilsea seat Eastwell Park to his other nephew George Finch Hatton, son of his youngest brother Edward Finch Hatton.
+In 1769, the 8th Earl of Winchilsea and 3rd Earl of Nottingham left the family Kentish properties, including the ancestral Winchilsea seat Eastwell Park to his other nephew George Finch-Hatton, son of his youngest brother Hon.
+Edward Finch.

 In 1790, the noted diarist Hon.
 John Byng remarked "This is a noble Park, with Lofty Hills in The Centre commanding fine Views, both inland and of The Sea.
 Into the magnificent Old Mansion I was forbidden Entrance; as Mr Finch Hatton with ‘much company were at home".

 Between 1793 and 1799 the Moyle manor house was replaced by one built in the neo-classical style for George Finch-Hatton and his wife Lady Elizabeth Murray, daughter of 2nd Earl of Mansfield to designs by Robert Adam's former draughtsman, Joseph Bonomi (1739–1808).
 The new Bonomi designed house was built on large scale, with an imposing frontage, suites of state apartments with accommodations for a large number of guests, the interior resembles Bonomi and Robert Adam's decorative style.
 This house was visited in 1805 by Jane Austen.

 Their son the 10th Earl of Winchilsea and 5th Earl of Nottingham, known for his duel with Duke of Wellington, decided to expand and add a Victorian Tudor-style wing to the left of the main house designed by William Burn in 1843, it was his intention to unify the entire house facade into Tudor style later; the house had seven bays and wings of three bays each.
 His third son, Henry, was born at Eastwell; he was the father of Denys Finch Hatton.

 In 1828, the Duchess of Kent and young future Queen Victoria paid a visit to the 10th Earl of Winchilsea.
 They stayed two days at Eastwell Park, before their return to Kensington Palace.

 In 1838, the 10th Earl hosted Duke of Wellington and Lord Maryborough, amongst others to a week of hunting at the estate.